Ryanair, Aer Lingus win court challenge against EU state aid ruling

-BRUSSELS Ryanair (RYA.I), Europe's largest budget airline, and its Irish rival Aer Lingus AERL.I won a court challenge on Thursday against a European Union regulatory ruling ordering them to repay state aid related to Ireland's air travel tax.
+BRUSSELS Feb 5 Ryanair, Europe's largest budget airline, and its Irish rival Aer Lingus won a court challenge on Thursday against a European Union regulatory ruling ordering them to repay state aid related to Ireland's air travel tax.

 The two carriers took their fight to the EU's General Court in Luxembourg after the European Commission in 2012 said they had benefited from illegal state aid by paying a lower levy for domestic flights between 2009 and 2011.